ddav118/BINF4003/README.md

 ├── README.md
 ├── .gitignore
 ├── data
-│   ├── {patient_id}.txt                 - MetaMap output for each patient
+│   ├── {patient_id}.txt                 - pyMetaMap output for each patient
-│
+│   ├── {patient_id}.csv                 - parse the gross pyMetaMap output into clean csv files for each patient │
 ├── src
 │   ├── cindy